jacobdavis608/Breakdown/README.md

 # Breakdown
-Trim down the minor details to produce quick summaries of scholarly articles with YawnMower.
+Trim down the minor details to produce quick summaries of scholarly articles with Breakdown.

 # Application Details: